-The Rules, Etiquette and Ethics of Birding (Hint: Don’t Be An Asshole!)
+The Rules, Etiquette, and Ethics of Birding (Hint: Don’t Be A Jerk!)

 I have a question for you.

 Who is most disrespectful or annoying birder you have ever been around?
 (Warning: If you can’t think of anyone then it could be you!)

 What did they do that makes them stand out?

 Whether you have been birding for 50 years or just starting, it’s important to understand some of the unwritten but commonly accepted bird watching rules and etiquette.

 Keep reading for a list of 14 different bird watching guidelines, rules, etiquette and ethics principles.

 The last thing you want to do is show up, make everyone mad and be labeled a jerk!

 For example, many years ago when I learned how to golf I also had to learn some of this golf etiquette.

 - I still remember the looks I received as I was joking and talking while someone was swinging!
 This is a huge faux pas in golf.
 You are supposed to let the golfer concentrate on hitting his ball.
 Think how quiet golf on TV is.